Kawon-Jeong/PPGR-prediction/README.md

 This work is published in *Journal name* (doi link)
 This repository contains a collection of codebook that we use to analyze data and develope the models for PPGR prediction.
 ## Introduction
-Using data from 2 distinct cohorts totalling 88 participants, we developed an algorithmic framework, utilizing multi-modal deep learning predictor, to precisely predict individuals' post-prandial glycemic responses(PPGR).
+Using data from **2 cohorts** totalling **88 participants**, we developed an algorithmic framework, utilizing multi-modal deep learning predictor, to precisely predict individuals' post-prandial glycemic responses(PPGR).

 Our study workflow is consisted of 4 phases as follow.
 (1) Data collection & analysis